top of page

 You roll over, try to look over your shoulder, and your neck responds with a very clear: “Absolutely not.”

-These neck aches and pains are so common that many Brisbane North locals tell us the same story almost word-for-word.
+Neck aches and pains are common.
+Many locals in Brisbane North tell us the same story almost word-for-word.
 The good news?
-Most people recover well with the right guidance, the right pacing, and the right information.
+Most people recover well with the right guidance, pacing, and information.

-Let’s walk through what’s really happening inside your neck, without the panic and without the medical jargon.
+Let’s walk through what’s really happening inside your neck, without panic and without medical jargon.

 Man holding head due to neck pain and headache. overlay of neck anatomy visible